Model: Prime 1300 5x20

 Ranging to highly reflective objects was a challenge only because a beautiful coat of snow layered everything.
 But, I was able to spot a truck at 1037 yards and a car at 608 yards.

 Bushnell says the Prime can range out 1300 yards to highly reflective targets, and in ideal weather, it just might be able to pull that off.
+If you want to range a bit further then you should take a look at the Bushnell Prime 1700 rangefinder.

 However, in this kind of weather, I was never able to reach a reading more than 1037 yards, not even on well-exposed and large objects.